purai/purai/README.md

 * Available for all iOS and Android phones.
 * Funky and intuitive design.
-* It gathers, in a single application, all the events that run in Divinópolis and region.
+* It gathers, in a single application, all the events that happens in Divinópolis and region.
-* It allows you to find in advance the events that will happen in current day and those that will happen soon.
+* It allows to find events that will happen in current day and those that will happen soon.
 * Helps locate the events that will happen near you.
-Just select a city to view events.
+Just select a city to view the events.
 * Possibility to share events with contacts and social networks.

 ## License